A regular donation helps people now, and in the future

 Your gift of £50 could help fund personalised technology such as bed sensors, or fingerprint locks, which can help someone to live independently in their own home.

-Around 1.5 million adults in the UK have a learning disability, many of whom will need support in order to live and have choices in life.
+Around 1.5 million adults in the UK have a learning disability, many of whom will need support in order to live their life, their way and have choices in life.

-But cuts to funding are reducing the choices people with learning disabilities have in life.
+But cuts to funding are reducing the choices learning disabled people have in life.
 Many support services no longer exist – but that doesn’t mean they’re not desperately needed.
 At Hft we’re doing all we can to eradicate this situation.
-Daily we apply our expertise, experience and creative thinking to support people with learning disabilities to live within their community with all the choice and support they need to live the best life possible.
+Every day, we apply our expertise, experience and creative thinking to support learning disabled people to live within their community with all the choice and support they need to live their life, their way.

 You can help people like Amy live a better life

 For Amy, we were able to give her a place she calls home.
-We converted a disused building into a purpose-built home, decorated in her choice of colours and styles.
-She still receives 24-hour support, but now has a place just for her where she feels safe – knowing that it is her home for as long as she needs it.
+We converted a disused building into a purpose-built home.
+We decorated it in her choice of colours and styles.
+She still receives 24-hour support, but now has a place just for her where she feels safe.
+Knowing that it is her home for as long as she needs it.

 Your donation can…

-- give a voice to 300 people with learning disabilities at local speak out groups; giving them the opportunity to speak up locally about their support and get involved in their community
+- give a voice to 300 learning disabled people at local speak out groups; giving them the opportunity to speak up locally about their support and get involved in their community

-- bring 320 people with learning disabilities together throughout the year via our friendship service, Luv2meetU, helping them make friends, be part of a community and have more choices in life.
+- bring 320 learning disabled people together throughout the year via our friendship service, Luv2meetU, helping them make friends, be part of a community and have more choices in life.